Health & Biomedical Sciences Camp

-COVID-19 Update: The Health and Biomedical Sciences Summer Camp will be held online from July 25-July 27, 2022.
+The Health and Biomedical Sciences Summer Camp will be held on the Lebanon Valley College campus from July 24–29, 2023.

 To register and submit payment, please click the links below.
-Upon submission of the registration form and payment you will automatically be added to our roster of 2022 students!
-We will send additional program details to enrolled students in early July.
+Upon submission of the registration form and payment, you will automatically be added to our roster of 2023 students!
+Additional details about the program, including a detailed schedule, will be sent to all enrolled students in late June–early July.